ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: ENFORCE: Methodology for nonlinear constrained learning

 \paragraph{Exact Jacobian computation} To compute the Jacobian of the constraint system, when not available analytically, we leverage automatic differentiation available in most deep learning libraries~\cite{paszke2019pytorchimperativestylehighperformance, tensorflow2015-whitepaper, jax2018_github}.
 Computing the local Jacobian $J_yc|_{x, \hat{y}}$ is computationally inexpensive, as it requires propagating derivatives only through the constraints and does not involve the neural network backbone.
 Furthermore, its computation can be efficiently parallelized on GPU.

 \paragraph{Local neural projection} The neural projection defined by the operator $\mathcal{P}$ in Def.~\ref{def:NPlayer} depends on individual input-prediction instances.
 Thus, the projection is locally defined in the neighborhood of ($x_i, \hat{y}_i$).
-We parallelize the computation of local neural projections by building a \textit{rank-3} tensor $\mathbf{B}$ and a \textit{rank-2} tensor $\mathbf{v}$ (Appendix~\ref{app:batch_local_projection}).
-Thus, we reduce the apparent complexity of an NP layer from $\mathcal{O}(BS \times N_C^3)$ to $\mathcal{O}(N_C^3)$, allowing effective training with stochastic gradient descent techniques.
+We parallelize the computation of local neural projections using batched linear algebra operations by constructing a \textit{rank-3} tensor $\mathbf{B}$ and a \textit{rank-2} tensor $\mathbf{v}$ (Appendix~\ref{app:batch_local_projection}).
+This enables efficient implementation of the NP layer within standard stochastic gradient descent frameworks, with practical scalability in the batch dimension ($BS$).
 On modern hardware, handling up to $N_C < 10^3$ constraints results in a computational cost that remains practical, particularly when using Cholesky decomposition for matrix inversion~\cite{burden2005numerical}.
-Moreover, the complexity of this method is \textit{equivalent} to other state-of-the-art methods such as DC3~\cite{Donti2021_DC3learningmethod}.
+Overall, the complexity of this method is \textit{equivalent} to other state-of-the-art methods such as DC3~\cite{Donti2021_DC3learningmethod} and KKT-Hardnet~\cite{Iftakher2025_PhysicsInformedNeural}.
 Additional insights into memory requirements are provided in Appendix~\ref{app:memory_footprint}.

+\paragraph{Eigenvalue clamping for ill-conditioning in the projection step} When constraints have disparate scales (e.g., different physical quantities or formulations), the projection step can encounter numerical ill-conditioning in finite-precision arithmetic.
+In ENFORCE, each linearized projection requires inverting a regularized Gram matrix of the form

+where $B = J_y c_{\mathrm{ext}}(x,y_{\mathrm{ext}})$ is the constraint Jacobian in the (possibly extended) output space, $W\succ 0$ is the chosen weighting matrix (typically $W = I$), and $\varepsilon>0$ is a Tikhonov regularization parameter.
+In exact arithmetic, $G$ is symmetric positive definite; however, in \texttt{float32} computations, accumulation and scaling effects may produce small negative eigenvalues, causing Cholesky factorization to fail.

+To make the projection robust, we implement the following solver strategy: \begin{enumerate} \item attempt a Cholesky factorization of the symmetrized matrix $\tfrac{1}{2}(G+G^\top)$; \item if Cholesky fails for any batch element, fall back to an eigendecomposition $G = V\Lambda V^\top$ and clamp the spectrum from below,

+yielding the stabilized inverse $G^{-1} \approx V\Lambda^{-1}V^\top$. \end{enumerate} This procedure preserves the intended role of $\varepsilon$ as a minimum eigenvalue floor and avoids amplification of numerically ill-conditioned directions.
+Geometrically, clamping attenuates corrections along constraint directions that are poorly resolved by the local linearization (or by finite precision), resulting in a regularized projection step that remains well-defined even when $B$ exhibits large scale disparities.